vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 UPDATE NOTES
 ----------------------------------------
+version 1.8.4
+	Added a logging system to the Lua plugin
+	Added CommandParameter for data binding,support multiple buttons to bind to the same command.

 version 1.8.2
 	Fixed a bug in expression binding.
 	Fixed a bug when loading lua scripts via file path.